kexiZeroing/kexiZeroing.github.io/src/blog/notes-on-mcp.md

 The client connects to its server using a **transport**.
 This transport is responsible for sending messages between the client and the server.
 There are currently two supported transports.
 You can communicate via `stdio` - in other words, via the terminal.
 Or you can communicate through HTTP via server-sent events.
 This is useful if you want to run your server on a remote machine.

 The **protocol** defines JSON message formats, based on JSON-RPC 2.0, for communication between client and server.
+The client launches the MCP server as a subprocess.
+The server reads JSON-RPC messages from its standard input (stdin) and sends messages to its standard output (stdout).

 ```json
 // Client sends...